Usk Railway Bridge: Origins and predecessors

 Brunel decided that a viaduct would be the optimal means of crossing the river and designed such a structure.
-Possessing eleven spans and stretching to a length of 1,200 ft, this viaduct was largely composed of timber, which was treated with creosote under pressure as to sufficiently weather-proof them against the prevailing conditions of the location.
+Possessing eleven spans and stretching to a length of 1,200 ft, this viaduct was largely composed of timber, which was treated with creosote under pressure as to sufficiently weather-proof it.
 Construction work commenced during 1846.
 The total cost of the viaduct's construction reportedly exceeded £20,000.
 However, its extensive use of wood heavily contributed to the bridge's destruction just prior to completion.
 On 31 May 1848, as the final arch was being put into place, a heated bolt used to rivet a beam together ignited the flammable creosote; within the space of six minutes, a catastrophic fire had spread across the whole structure, setting the opening back by years.

 Brunel swiftly redesigned the bridge explicitly to prevent any recurrence of fire.
 Recognising that starting from scratch would set the line's completion back even longer, he decided to incorporate the remaining structural elements into the new bridge.
 While some elements continued to use wood, wrought iron plates and girders were also adopted; the remaining wooden elements were subject to a different treating method, known as chyanizing.
 In his redesign of the bridge, Brunel effectively invented the now-common bow-string-shaped girder to replace several of the wooden sections originally used.

-By 1850, the Usk railway bridge was effectively complete, and the first trains crossed the structure that same.
+By 1850, the Usk railway bridge was effectively complete, and the first trains crossed it that same year.
 It would be in service for exactly 75 years, being retired during 1925 and dismantled soon thereafter, having been replaced by a newer bridge alongside.